Infinite Access

 Halo Infinite Customization

-I designed a mobile-first system for browsing armor cores, sockets, and items quickly.
-The experience mirrors Infinite’s in-game customization while staying consistent with shared Waypoint patterns, making loadout management fast and intuitive on mobile.
+Designed a mobile-first flow for browsing armor cores, sockets, and items efficiently.
+The structure mirrored Infinite’s in-game customization while staying aligned with shared Waypoint patterns, keeping loadout management fast on mobile.

 Halo Infinite Progression / Battle Pass